 - People remember 80% of what they see and do, and only 20% of what they hear

-Here are a few ways you can use and integrate infographics on your school's website to create a memorable and enjoyable experience.
+Here are a few ways you can use and integrate infographics on your school's website to make the most out of the power of infographics.

-Visit almost any school website, and you'll stumble upon a Facts & Figures page.
-The page, in most cases, will consists of 10-20 statistics about the school — when it was founded, enrollment, number of AP classes, etc. But even if the statistics are impressive (which in most cases, they always are), they often get over-looked or forgotten because they're formatted as a list of bullet points.
+Visit almost any school website and you'll stumble upon a Facts & Figures page.
+The page, in most cases, will consist of 10-20 statistics about the school — when it was founded, enrollment, number of AP classes, etc. But even if the statistics are impressive (which in most cases, they always are), they often get overlooked or forgotten because they're formatted as a list of bullet points.

-Let me be frank with you: your school is so much better than a bulleted-list.
+Your school is so much better than a bulleted list.

-Follow suit with Thayer Academy, who takes an oh-so bold approach by using organized and color-coded infographics on their Facts & Figures page.
+Follow suit with Thayer Academy, which takes an oh-so-bold approach by using organized and color-coded infographics on their Facts & Figures page.